-The Board of Directors can comprise both executive directors (who are also employed by the company to undertake a specific role, e.g. Chief Executive Officer) and independent non-executive directors (who are not employed by the company).
-The Board of Directors is unambiguously and collectively accountable for the company's activities, and takes all final decisions on matters of fundamental concern within its remit.
+The Board of Directors can comprise both executive directors (who are also employed by the company to undertake a specific role, e.g. Principal and Chief Executive Officer) and non-executive directors (who are not employed by the company).
+The Board of Directors is unambiguously and collectively accountable for the company's activities and takes all final decisions on matters of fundamental concern within its remit.
 Subject to this, the Board of Directors can delegate its powers to committees and/or to an executive (i.e. management).

-The Company Secretary is the chief administrative officer for the company.
+The Head of Governance and Company Secretary is the chief administrative officer for the company.